-Women are More Likely to Initiate Divorce Than Men
+Women Are More Likely to Initiate Divorce Than Men

 Women are twice as likely to initiate divorce as men are.
-One of the reasons may be that mothers are still favored over fathers in custody cases, and they are much more likely to initiate divorce because men still “behave badly” more often than their wives do, with infidelity, drinking, drug abuse, or domestic violence as catalysts for divorce.
+One of the reasons may be that mothers are still favoured over fathers in custody cases, and they are much more likely to initiate divorce because men still “behave badly” more often than their wives do, with infidelity, drinking, drug abuse, or domestic violence as catalysts for divorce.

 Women Often Handle Divorce Better